loughrc/Conor_Loughran_Portfolio/README.md

 ## Data Analyst Portfolio - Conor Loughran

 ### [Project 1: Covid Data Exploration: Project Overview](https://github.com/loughrc/CovidData)
-A data exploration and data visualisation project
+A data exploration and data visualisation project where we look at data relating to Covid-19 infections in MySQL
 - Data retrieved from Our World In Data at the following [link](https://ourworldindata.org/covid-deaths).
 - Split data into two tables in order to carry out a comprehensive exploration using MySQL
 - Explored data using a number of different types of MySQL operations (aggregate functions, joins, temp tables etc.)